monica-ekal/Parameter-Estimation-Trajectory-Generation/README.md

 # Parmeter-Estimation-Trajectory-Generation

-This repo contains code for performing planning that weighs information gain to aid parameter estimtion.
+This repo contains code for performing planning that weighs information gain to aid parameter estimation.